Jonty-Lees/Tasty-TV_Project/README.md

 ---

-## Futer Iterations and Unsolved Problems
+## Future Iterations and Unsolved Problems

 For the Future Here are somethings I would like to add and figure out